-Elder Law is another aspect of Estate Planning, focusing primarily on the shifting needs of families and individuals as they age.
-“Pure” Estate Planning, on the other hand, focuses on the best planning to pass assets after death in the most tax, time, and cost-efficient manner.
-Elder law issues of aging include identifying and paying for senior housing and home care, long-term care, nursing home care, guardianships and health care/financial documents, Medicare, Medicaid, and VA benefits to help pay for medical expenses.
+Elder law is another aspect of estate planning, focusing primarily on the shifting needs of families and individuals as they age.
+Estate planning, in general, focuses on the best planning to pass assets after death in the most tax, time, and cost-efficient manner.
+Elder law deals with issues of aging while alive and includes:

-- Medicaid and VA benefits and long term care planning
+- Medicaid and long-term care planning

 - Planning for the disabled and those with special needs

-- Serving as personal representative or Trustee
+- Serving as a personal representative or trustee

 - Estate planning

 Medicaid is a joint federal-state program, subject to certain federal requirements.
 Each state implements its own regulations on how the program is managed.
-Medicaid is not an entitlement program like Medicare, but rather a form of welfare.
-Medicaid eligibility is determined after the proper application is submitted to the state.
+Medicaid is not an entitlement program like Medicare but rather a form of welfare.
+Florida Medicaid eligibility is determined after the proper application is submitted to the state.
 There are many Medicaid insurance programs available in Florida, from basic medical coverage to nursing home programs.

-We assist seniors and their families in making tough decisions regarding long-term care planning, including whether Medicaid eligibility may be an option.
+The attorneys at the Estate Planning & Elder Law Center of Brevard assist seniors and their families in making tough decisions regarding long-term care planning, including whether Medicaid eligibility may be an option.

-Senior Housing Options
+Florida Senior Housing Options